How to MegaSquirt your Nissan 240SX

 Level of control: Full Standalone EMS– Fuel and Ignition Control

 The optical trigger on a 240SX may look a bit complicated, with two rows of slits and the unequal slit sizes in the inner ring.
 However, setting up Megasquirt to work with this ignition is surprisingly simple.
 Megasquirt does not need or use the information provided by the second ring of 360 slits or the length of the inner slits, so you just need to obtain a signal from the trailing edge of the ring of 4 slits.
-This writeup covers using a BIP373 for controlling the coil.

 Note: DIYAutoTune.com has recently put together a bolt in trigger wheel to allow using this distributor for triggering distributorless ignitions.
 See this article for more details.

 You can use the MS1, MS2, or MS3 on these engines.
 For MS3 use, see our page on the Nissan bolt in trigger wheel, as this trigger wheel is currently required to use the MS3 to its full capacity.